How to choose the best Zendesk GPT bot in 2026

 First things first, let's clear up what we're talking about.
 A "Zendesk GPT bot" isn't one specific product you buy off a shelf.
 It's a catch-all term for any tool that uses a large language model (like the tech behind ChatGPT) to handle support tasks right inside your Zendesk.

 A good bot should feel less like a robot and more like a new, incredibly efficient team member.
 You’d expect it to handle the basics, like answering common questions instantly, summarizing long ticket threads so human agents can catch up quickly, and routing new tickets to the right person.
-Crucially, it should also know when to throw in the towel and escalate a conversation to a human without driving the customer crazy.
+Crucially, it should also know when to escalate a conversation to a human to ensure a high-quality customer experience.

 To get there, you have three main choices: use Zendesk's own tools, build it yourself from scratch, or use a dedicated platform that's designed to integrate smoothly.
 Let's get into each one.